Lazy Sticky Rice Dumplings (Zongzi)

 Line a bamboo steamer (or large shallow heatproof bowl) with 6-7 bamboo leaves.
 These bamboo leaves will provide flavor to the rice as well as prevent it from sticking.
 All with a layer of rice mixture, a layer of pork belly, another layer of rice mixture, and a layer of pork belly on top.
 Make sure everything is evenly distributed (so it can cook evenly).

-As you can see in the photo above, I made one batch in my bamboo steamer, but I also made a mini one in a heatproof glass tupperware container, which I covered and froze for later.
+As you can see in the photo above, I made one batch in my bamboo steamer, but I also made a mini one in a heatproof glass container (with a lid), which I covered and froze for later.
 The freezing process will “break” the rice, since it was soaked in water (see my mom’s 20-Minute Congee Technique for more details).
 But it will save time, and the broken rice will also cook faster!

 Cover the mixture with the remaining bamboo leaves to trap in moisture as well as the bamboo leaf aroma.
 If using a bamboo steamer, you can simply put on the cover.